The 'definitive' Mrs. Johnstone

 On the same day

 Oscar Pistorius is sentenced to six years in prison for the murder of his girlfriend Reeva Steenkamp in 2013.
+On 24th November 2017 the Supreme Court of Appeal in Bloemfontein increases his sentence to 13 years and five months, less time already served.

 Five police officers are killed and nine others injured in Dallas on 7th July when a gunman opens fire on them during a march protesting against the shooting of black men by police.
 The gunman, Micah Johnson, is later killed in a stand-off with Dallas police.